realKarthikNair/realme-ui-debloater/README.md

 # realme-ui-debloater

 Realme UI is honestly one of the smoothest custom Android skins out there in the wild.<br>
-But Bloatware applications that ship out of box spoil the experience... <br>
+But Bloatware applications that ship out of box spoil the experience. <br>
-You may never use apps like "Hot apps", "realme pay", "heytap cloud", "phone manager", etc.. <br>
+You may never use apps like "Hot apps", "realme pay", "heytap cloud", "phone manager", etc. <br>
-And guess what, your phone could properly function without their existence and they could easily be removed in one click too....<br>
+And guess what, your phone could properly function without their existence and they could easily be removed in one click too !<br>
 **So let the magic begin!**<br>
 No complicated steps, no risk, no root required, entirely safe<br>